pablovin/AffectiveMemoryFramework/README.md

 **Pre-requisites**

-tensorflow, keras, matplotlib, h5py, opencv-python, librosa, pillow, imgaug, python_speech_features, hyperas
+tensorflow, keras, matplotlib, h5py, opencv-python, librosa, pillow, imgaug, python_speech_features, hyperas, dlib

 If you want to run on a GPU, install tensorflow-gpu instead of tensorflow